plackyhacker/Enumeration/README.md

 # Enumeration

 A small collection of .Net assemblies that can be used to enumerate a host.
 It is better to load these in to memory than run them from disk.
+Or incorporate them in the C2 beacon if you have a .Net C2.

 [EnumEDR](https://github.com/plackyhacker/Enumeration/tree/main/EnumEDR)